grafana/grafana/docs/sources/panels-visualizations/visualizations/heatmap/index.md

 # Heatmap

 Heatmaps allow you to view [histograms](https://grafana.com/docs/grafana/latest/panels-visualizations/visualizations/histogram/) over time.
-While histograms display the data distribution that falls in a specific value range, heatmaps allow you to identify patterns in the histogram data distribution over time easily.
+While histograms display the data distribution that falls in a specific value range, heatmaps allow you to identify patterns in the histogram data distribution over time.
 For more information about heatmaps, refer to [Introduction to histograms and heatmaps](https://grafana.com/docs/grafana/latest/fundamentals/intro-histograms/).

-For example, if you want to understand the temperature changes for the past few years, you can use a heatmap visualization to identify trends in your data easily:
+For example, if you want to understand the temperature changes for the past few years, you can use a heatmap visualization to identify trends in your data:

 {{< figure src="/static/img/docs/heatmap-panel/temperature_heatmap.png" max-width="1025px" alt="A heatmap visualization showing the random walk distribution over time" >}}